otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Server should be able to correctly generate ephemeral ECDH keys and long-term ed488-EdDSA keys.

-When this untrusted Prekey Server runs out of prekey messages, a "No Prekey-Messages on Storage" message should be returned, as define in its [section](#no-prekey-messages-on-storage-message).
+When this untrusted Prekey Server runs out of prekey messages, or when it has no user or prekey profiles, a "No Prekey Ensembles on Storage" message should be returned, as defined in its [section](#no-prekey-ensembles-on-storage-message).
 A default prekey message should not be returned until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.
-Nevertheless, with this, the OTRv4 protocol can be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the Prekey Server.
+Nevertheless, with this, the OTRv4 protocol can be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey Ensembles on Storage" message from the Prekey Server.

 Notice that the Prekey Server should be able to support future versions, starting from version 4.
 This means that the Prekey Server will accept prekey